 The “I” in Series I bonds stands for “inflation.”
 But that’s just half the picture.
 There are actually two interest rates you earn money from when you buy an I bond:

-- A fixed rate that you know when you buy the I bond and that never changes for as long as you hold it
+- A fixed rate that never changes for as long as you hold the bond

 - A separate inflation rate that changes every six months

-So I bonds are basically a way to profit from rising inflation.
-Right now, the fixed rate for an I bond sold from November 1, 2019 through April 30, 2020 is .20%.
+Series I bonds are basically a way to profit from rising inflation.
+Right now, the fixed rate for an I bond sold from May 2021 through October 2021 is 0.0%.
 This rate will remain constant over the life of the I bond.

 That’s better than what you can earn on a CD right now.
-Furthermore, what Clark likes about it is that you never have to worry about falling behind inflation.
+And what Clark likes about these bonds is that you never have to worry about falling behind inflation.
 You always get your base rate, plus the secondary rate, to put you over the top.

 You can keep up to date with the latest Series I savings bond rates here.